 - Trans fats: Hydrogenated oils like shortening and margarine are found in processed and packaged foods.
-These fats are without a doubt detrimental to human health.
+These fats are, without a doubt, detrimental to human health.

-- Excessive omega 6s compared to omega 3’s: Safflower oil, sunflower oil, corn oil, soybean oil which are pumped into virtually every product you find in the aisles of the grocery store.
+- Excessive omega 6s compared to omega 3’s: Safflower oil, sunflower oil, corn oil, and soybean oil which are pumped into virtually every product you find in the aisles of the grocery store.
 While some level of omega 6s are necessary, we in the U.S tend to blow our omega 6 intake out of the water.

-- Common allergens (for some individuals): For many individuals, in particular those with intestinal permeability, poor diet, long term medication use, or chronic infections/parasites, consuming certain foods may elicit an inflammatory response that is symptomized in ways other than your traditional anaphylactic reaction.
+- Common allergens (for some individuals): For many individuals, in particular those with intestinal permeability, poor diet, long-term medication use, or chronic infections/parasites, consuming certain foods may elicit an inflammatory response that is symptomized in ways other than your traditional anaphylactic reaction.
 Some common food triggers include gluten, dairy, peanuts, histamines, soy, corn, and legumes.